Ezekiel-Gadzama/SimpleAnonymousChat/README.md

 The MessageServlet is responsible for handling message-related operations.
 The welcome-file ensures that chatApp.html is loaded as the homepage when the server starts.
 The servlet mapping section maps the URL /messages/* to the MessageServlet, meaning any requests made to this URL will be handled by that servlet.

+## Test Script: test.py

+This Python script tests the time behavior, recoverability, and code complexity of the chat application.
+To run the script, you can use the terminal with:
+#### python test.py
+Make sure you have the required dependencies installed (e.g., requests, subprocess).

+## UI: chatApp.html

+This HTML file represents the chat application's user interface.
+It includes:
+A text input for sending messages.
+A button for retrieving the total message count.
+A simple design to display messages in real-time using JavaScript polling.

+## Running the Project
+Set up Tomcat Server:

+Ensure Apache Tomcat is installed and set up in your IDE (e.g., Eclipse or VSCode).
+Deploy the project to the Tomcat server and start it.
+Start the Application:

+After deploying, navigate to the chat application's main page.
+The homepage (chatApp.html) will automatically load, allowing you to interact with the chat.
+Running Tests:

+You can run the test.py script to test the application's performance and recoverability.
+The script interacts with the /messages endpoint to POST and GET messages.
+Checkstyle:

+Code complexity can be checked using Checkstyle.
+Make sure you have the Checkstyle JAR installed, then run the following command to check the code:
+##### java -jar checkstyle-10.18.1-all.jar -c google_checks.xml src/main/java/com/chatapp